acepsaepudin/laravel4-multilingual/README.md

 ## Database migration (optional)

 In order to use the languages stored in the database, you must run the package migrations first.
-Seeding is optional.
+Seeding is also optional.

     php artisan migrate --package="thor/i18n"
     php artisan db:seed --class="Thor\I18n\Seeder"